y-young/nazurin/docs/getting-started/configuration.md

 Webhook URL to be set for Telegram server, the bot server should be accessible on this URL, should end with `/`, e.g. `https://xxx.fly.dev/`.

+## HOST

+:material-exclamation-thick: Required if using webhook mode

+The host to bind to, defaults to `0.0.0.0`.
+Set to `127.0.0.1` if you are using a reverse proxy.

+If you are using Docker, configure [container networking](https://docs.docker.com/config/containers/container-networking/#published-ports) instead.

 ## PORT

 :material-exclamation-thick: Required if using webhook mode